 A Virtual Library is a way to pretend that your calibre library has only a few books instead of its full collection.
 This is an excellent way to partition your large collection of books into smaller, manageable chunks.
 To learn how to create and use virtual libraries, see the tutorial: Virtual Libraries.

-In the Add/Save section of the configuration dialog, you can specify a regular expression that calibre will use to try and guess metadata from the names of ebook files that you add to the library.
+You can also control how metadata is read from the filename using regular expressions (see All about using regular expressions in calibre).
+In the Adding Books section of the configuration dialog, you can specify a regular expression that calibre will use to try and guess metadata from the names of ebook files that you add to the library.
 The default regular expression is:

 title - author